 Asshai sprawls for leagues across both sides of the Ash, and its great walls allegedly could contain Volantis, Qarth, King's Landing, and Oldtown combined.
 The population of Asshai, however, is no more than that of a good-sized market town.
 By night only one building in ten shows a light.

-The buildings, streets, and walls of Asshai are made outeg the city to have a dark and gloomy appearance.
+The buildings, streets, and walls of Asshai are made out of black stone that seems to drink the light making the city appear to be a dark and gloomy place.
 Structures include bazaars, halls, hovels, palaces, and temples.

 Asshai is a popular trading destination for ships, part of the traders' circle in the Jade Sea.
 It exports goods such as amber and dragonglass.
 Gold and gems are also common exports, though some say the gold of the Shadow Lands is as unhealthy as the fruits that grow there.
 The city is usually traveled to by ship, but it can also be reached overland by caravans.